vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[3]loading/page.md

 # {% $frontmatter.title %}

-In this section, we'll look at how you can avoid layout shifts and apply different media loading strategies.
+In this section, we'll look at how to handle loading media and how the source/provider selection process works.

 ## Avoiding Layout Shifts